A business proposal can make or break your chances of securing a new client. Write a great one, and you’ll likely snag their business.

 That being said, you can certainly pull information from your business plan while writing your business proposal—in fact, that’s a great way to start.

-Well, for one, a business proposal is directly from an established business to a prospective client.
+A business proposal outlines a particular product or service offered by an established business to a prospective client.

 You’re trying to sell your prospective client on your product or service, not on your business itself.
-You’re not after funding, as you are with a business plan, but rather after their business.
+You’re not after funding, as you are with a business plan, you’re trying to make a sale.

-A business proposal is also not an estimate; although you’ll likely touch on costs and outline these details in your business proposal, an estimate is much more informal and just a quick look at the costs, not the whole picture.
+A business proposal is also not an estimate; although you’ll likely touch on costs and pricing in your business proposal, an estimate is much more informal and just a quick look at the costs, not the whole picture.